 Not all trust beneficiaries have a caveatable interest.
-If the trust is one where the beneficiary’s interest is limited to the proper administration of the trust (family discretionary and unit trusts), the fact the trust assets include land does not give a beneficiary a caveatable interest in the land owned by the trust.
+If the trust is one where the beneficiary’s interest is limited to the proper administration of the trust (family discretionary and unit trusts), the fact that the trust assets include land does not give a beneficiary a caveatable interest in the land owned by the trust.

-The Land Titles Office will examine the caveat prior to registration but that does not guarantee the legal correctness of the interest claimed.
+The Land Titles Office will examine the caveat prior to registration, but that does not guarantee the legal correctness of the interest claimed.
 Serious consequences can flow from lodging a caveat where it is ultimately held that the interest did not support the caveat.
 It is vital to ensure that the caveator has a valid caveatable interest in the land and that the interest is correctly drafted.